martovski5/training-project-1/README.md

-# training-project-1
-Study of site layout.
+This project clearly shows the thesis project as part of the study of site layout in html5 and css3.